youyifong/tsp/README.md

 #### Output

 - cellpose_counts_timestr.txt: number of predicted masks for each image

 - _masks.csv: a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask

-- _mask_fill.png (with -s): an image file containing the solid fill of the predicted cell masks
+- _mask_outline.png: an RBG file with mask outlines in red and image in blue.

-- _mask_outline.png (with -s): an image file containing the predicted cell masks
+- _mask_fill.png (with -s): a grayscale image containing the solid fill of the predicted cell masks

-- _mask_point.png (with -s):  an image file containing a point indicating the center of the predicted cell masks
+- _mask_point.png (with -s): a grayscale image containing a point indicating the center of the predicted cell masks

-- _mask_text.png (with -s): an image file containing the identified numbers of the predicted cell masks
+- _mask_text.png (with -s): a grayscale image containing the identified numbers of the predicted cell masks

 - _seg.npy (with -saveflow): cellpose output file containing overall info about predicted masks and parameters used in prediction.
 This file can be huge.